manvocao0271/manvocao0271/README.md

 - I am currently working on an educational platform that is for beginners and curious users wanting to learn trading in the financial stock market.
 This platform is being designed to simulate real-world market data with an AI agent that helps make financial decisions!
 Check it out [here](https://github.com/manvocao0271/stock-market-educational-platform), working website will be deployed soon!

 - I am looking to collaborate with critical-thinking teams tackling challenging software problems with a learning mindset.
-Contact me at manvocao0271@gmail.com
+Email me further inquiries at manvocao0271@gmail.com.

 <!--
 **manvocao0271/manvocao0271** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.